 It’s the Journey that matters in the end

-Although four days isn’t nearly enough time to experience all that Iceland has to offer (I’d recommend 10 days minimum, up to two weeks), I was so chuffed to have finally made it to this ethereal part of the world that feels more like a film set (think Walter Mitty) than real life.
+Although four days isn’t nearly enough time to experience all that Iceland has to offer, I was so chuffed to have finally made it to this ethereal part of the world that feels more like a film set (think Walter Mitty) than real life.

 We spent a lot of our time driving between destinations along the coastline, but if I could do it again I wouldn’t change a thing.
 Our daily road trip adventures were half the beauty of this country: open roads, no traffic, and incredible scenery even on a cloudy day.

-Have you been to Iceland?
+I hope you enjoy your stopover in Iceland!
 What were your thoughts and favourite places?
 I’d love to know in the comments below!